 I’m mainly engaged in long-term projects that develop over the years.
 At the moment I’m involved in several projects in the Netherlands, Serbia and Japan.

-One of the exciting projects is Sensiks, a Staunir sauna that is being transformed into a fancy experience cabin.
+One of the exciting projects is Sensiks, a sauna that is being transformed into a fancy multi sensorial experience cabin.
 Imagine a cabin where you can fine-tune your sensory experience and environment, from a beach experience to a mountain peak.

 Another project I’m participating in is Quantum Music, which aims to explore the connection between music and quantum physics through the creation of a new art and science experiment resulting in a live performance environment and the creation of new instruments.
 The project presents quantum physics to a wider audience and contributes to the creation of a new musical and scientific framework.